towshick71/towshick71/README.md

 - 👋 Hi, I’m @towshick71
 - 👀 I’m interested in ... not talking
 - 🌱 I’m currently learning ... nothing actually
-- 💞️ I’m looking to collaborate on ... not interested, i want to be left alone let alone..it's comfortable
+- 💞️ I’m looking to collaborate on ... not interested, i want to be left alone.it's comfortable
 - 📫 How to reach me ...
 DON'T

 <!---